imennajar/sql-challenge/README.md

 # sql-challenge

+In this project we will do a research project about people employed during the 1980s and 1990s in a campany.

+We will design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
+That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
 In this project, we will see how to use SQL, stands for Structured Query Language, to create a database and retrieve data.

 ## What we will learn from this project: